mannerism/whatiwishiknewbefore/README.md

 16. No Profanity
 17. Never criticize a teammate.
 18. "The journey is better than the end." - Cervantes.
 So enjoy the ride.
+19. "Information consumes attention hence a wealth of information creates a poverty of attention ", Herbert Simon, 1977